 Phalaenopsis bellina is a monopodial orchid.
-The leaves are a light green and appear to be very glossy and slightly wavy.
-With age they can grow up to 12 inches (30 cm) long and have a downward growth.
-Each year the orchid will produce 1 or 2 new leaves and the bottom leaves will dry and fall regularly.
-The flowers are displayed on a short and compact flower spike which emerges from between the leaves are elongates forward.
-They are waxy, green and purple, up to 2 inches (5 cm) in diameter and are usually produced above the leaves.
+The leaves are light green and appear to be very glossy and slightly wavy.
+With age, they can grow up to 12 inches (30 cm) long and have a downward growth.
+Each year the Orchid will produce 1 or 2 new leaves, and the bottom leaves will dry and fall regularly.
+The flowers are displayed on a short and compact flower spike that emerges from between the leaves are elongates forward.
+They are waxy, green, and purple, up to 2 inches (5 cm) in diameter, and are usually produced above the leaves.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).

 Phalaenopsis are generally very rewarding plants.
 They are not demanding, and, in the right conditions, they will reward the grower with months of showy blooms.
 It is vitally important.
 However, that water never is allowed to rest in the growing tip of the plant.
 This will cause the new leaves to rot, and the plant will die.
 Thus, they should only be watered in the morning.
 As with all Orchids, the higher the humidity and temperature, the greater the need for turbulent airflow to prevent rot, fungus, and diseases.
 Successful growth means finding the right balance between humidity, temperature, light, and airflow.